madatajs/madata/backends/google/README.md

 # Google backends

-There are two backends here, all using authentication via Google:
+There are three backends here, all using authentication via Google:

 - Google Sheets
 - Google Calendar
+- Google Firebase

 ## Google Sheets